 We know bananas are full of energy boosting potassium, but pumpkins are also a great source.
 One cup of cooked, mashed pumpkin will give you 564mg of potassium which is actually more than you’ll get from a regular-sized banana.
 These breakfast treats with pumpkin are delicious and sustaining.

 Pumpkin is a good source of fiber, especially pumpkin seeds/pepitas.
 A cup of pumpkin seeds contains 12g of dietary fiber.
 Add toasted pumpkin seeds to salads for a a tasty way to get your fiber.

-Pumpkins are also a good source of fiber, potassium, and vitamin C. The seeds, meanwhile, are packed with fiber and protein; they are also an excellent source of zinc, magnesium, manganese, iron, and monounsaturated fat.
+Pumpkin seeds are also a great source of iron, and a 1 oz serving will give you 4.2mg of iron.
+The seeds are also an excellent source of zinc, magnesium, manganese, and monounsaturated fat.

 On those cold winter nights, pumpkin can add a lot of nourishment and flavor to your dinner.
 Add it to soups, chilli, pasta and risotto.
 Here are some ideas to get you started.

 - 8 Pumpkin Desserts That Make Pie Jealous